 # First convert the Tux to PPM with Gimp # Then take the header apart head -n 4 Tux.ppm > header.txt tail -n +5 Tux.ppm > body.bin # Then encrypt with ECB (experiment with some different keys) openssl enc -aes-128-ecb -nosalt -pass pass:"ANNA" -in body.bin -out body.ecb.bin # And finally put the result together and convert to some better format with Gimp cat header.txt body.ecb.bin > Tux.ecb.ppm

 And the result!
 Click for the original.
-Prints on sale, it makes for a great nerdy office decoration, much like "Crypto Safety Procedures"!
+It makes for a great nerdy office decoration, much like "Crypto Safety Procedures"!

 Bonus: pop art